TITLE 360 STATE SEED COMMISSIONER

 (2) Any process that subjects hemp to a physical or chemical activity on any hemp, such as, but not limited to, extracting, shredding, cleaning, baling, carding, stripping, drying, freeze drying, decanting, filtering, using in a digester, and similar processing, and the like.

-(e) For a handler license (examples of types: processor, transporter, service provider (harvest, storage, laboratory testing, and like activities determined to be acceptable by the state seed commissioner.).
+(d) For a handler license (examples of types: processor, transporter, service provider (harvest, storage, laboratory testing, and like activities determined to be acceptable by the state seed commissioner).
 In addition to the above, as applicable, a processor handler must maintain a list of all solvents and extracting solutions used in processing, retain records for two (2) years of any laboratory analyses on the runs, especially to track testing for metals, mycotoxins, pesticides, or similar contaminants and adulterants.
-The processor must maintain and have available for inspection by ISDH or OISC a food safety plan and practice compliant with 21 CFR Part 111, or 21 CFR Part 501, or Indiana state department of health standards as applicable to their own operations.
+The processor must maintain and have available for inspection by ISDH or OISC a food safety plan and practice compliant with 21 CFR Part 111, or 21 CFR Part 501, or Indiana state department of health [sic, Indiana department of health] standards as applicable to their own operations.

 (1) employed by an institution of higher education; or

 (2) employed by a commercial entity that conducts research on hemp;